Accessing education when you return to Ireland

-If you or your children plan to be in full time education on your return to Ireland, you need to know about the services and supports available to you.
-This document covers free pre-school education, enrolling in primary or secondary school and includes information about special needs education.
+If you or your children plan to be in full time education when you return to Ireland, you need to know about the services and supports available.
+This page has information on free pre-school education, enrolling in primary or secondary school and special needs education.

-It also directs you to information on applying and paying for third level education and the new apprenticeship programmes available in Ireland.
+It also has information on third level education and apprenticeships in Ireland.

 What to do before you come home

-Primary school and secondary school education is compulsory for children in Ireland from the ages of 6 to 16 or until students have completed 3 years of second-level education.
+The Irish education system includes primary school and post-primary school (also called secondary school).
+Your child must get a certain minimum education from the age of 6 to 16, or until they have completed 3 years of post-primary education.

 Some programmes available at senior cycle may be new to you.
 These include: